 Just takes your breath away!
 Day one - Flowers everywhere you look!
 Day two - 200 plus feet BELOW sea level!
 Day three - Unbelievable views of the salt crusted valley below from Dante's peak.
 Day four - Ubehebe Crater to Mesquite Flat Dunes to smooth cool rock walls in…

 More about Death Valley

-Read more about Great Deserts of the West: Joshua Tree & Death Valley
+Read more about California’s Desert Landscape: Joshua Tree & Death Valley

 Read more about Spooky, Beautiful Photos of Abandoned Park Towns

 Blog Post Spooky, Beautiful Photos of Abandoned Park Towns National parks preserve landscapes with centuries of history.
 Sometimes beauty is in the remnants of what is no longer there.

 Magazine Article A Speedy Comeback?
 Pronghorn have made their triumphant return to Death Valley.
 Now the question is: How far will they go?

 Read more about An Auspicious Return

 Blog Post An Auspicious Return Have pronghorn reclaimed Death Valley?